Whine

 Powering back on, I get this nasty error:

 Yeah, that’s right, kernel panic!
-As in “game over.”
 As in, “you’re gonna reinstall from scratch.”

 One hour later I’m back up–after reinstalling from scratch!
 With some help, I learned how to hold down Option to force the equivalent of pressing F8 in Windows.
 I erased the old image and installed a whole new OS.